Why Guru Nanak Is Important to Both India and Pakistan

 Video Editor: Purnendu Pritam

-70 years on, India’s demand for the Kartarpur Corridor, which will connect two historically important gurudwaras on either side of the Indo-Pak border – Dera Baba Nanak Gurudwara in Gurdaspur district in India and Darbar Sahib Gurudwara in Narowal district in Pakistan – has been fulfilled.
-But, is this gesture by Pakistan, amid strained relations with India, likely to improve bilateral ties between the two neighbours?
+Over 70 years on, India’s demand for the Kartarpur Corridor, which connects two historically important gurudwaras on either side of the Indo-Pak border – Dera Baba Nanak Gurudwara in Gurdaspur district in India and Darbar Sahib Gurudwara in Narowal district in Pakistan – was finally fulfilled in 2019.
+But, has this gesture by Pakistan improved bilateral ties between the two neighbours?

-Further, what does the event, which coincides with the 550th birth anniversary of Guru Nanak, mean for Sikhs across the world?
+And what did the event, which coincided with the 550th birth anniversary of Guru Nanak in 2019, mean for Sikhs across the world?

 Below are excerpts from the interview:

 “The (Pakistan’s) motive behind this (Kartarpur Corridor initiative) is generally respect for Guru Nanak and seeking this opportunity (of his 550th birth anniversary).
 And the step which Imran Khan has taken, he knows that even in Pakistan it will make him popular.
 Not because he wanted to please Indians or Sikhs, or his friend Navjot Sidhu.
 He knew that he’ll be popular in Pakistan also.”Dr Pritam Singh, Visiting Professor, University of Oxford

 What is the importance of Kartarpur Sahib in the life and teachings of Guru Nanak?